kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-82-changed-status-schema-apirule-v1beta1.md

 ## Cause
 The conversion from the APIRule CR in version `v1beta1` to version `v2` is not possible.
-Schema of the `status.state` field in the `v2` APIRule custom resource introduces unified approach as in the API Gateway custom resource.
+The schema of the **status.state** field in the `v2` APIRule CR introduces a unified approach, similar to the one used in the API Gateway CR.
 The possible states of **status.state** field are  `Ready`, `Warning`, `Error`, `Processing`, or `Deleting`.

 ## Solution